ronmamo/reflections/README.md

 *This library is published as an act of giving and generosity, from developers to developers, to promote knowledge sharing and a--hole free working environments.
-Please feel free to use it, and to contribute to the developers community in the same manner.*
+Please feel free to use it, and to contribute to the developers' community in the same manner.*

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WLN75KYSR6HAY)